lumaa-dev/lumaa-dev/README.md

 On August 25th, 2024, me and [PatateGivrée](https://youtube.com/@patategivree) released a stable version for [The Backrooms Mod](https://modrinth.com/mod/backrooms) thanks to Bob Mazza dropping all of the pictures of original Backrooms place, which a [HobbyTown](https://www.hobbytown.com/oshkosh-wi/l69) owned by the same person.

 Due to legal reasons, Threaded had to change its name to something else ([Source](https://apps.lumaa.fr/legal/threaded)), now being [Bubble](https://apps.lumaa.fr/app/bubble)!
-This allowed Bubble to get its own visual style, and also allowed Bubble to get a full collaboration with [sub.club](https://sub.club/)!\
+This allowed Bubble to get its own visual style, and also allowed Bubble to get a full collaboration with *sub.club*!
+(Which has [shut down in January 2025](https://mastodon.social/@subclub/113799617557146071))\
 ![Threaded_to_Bubble](https://github.com/user-attachments/assets/399c984a-f1c7-430c-9521-0e0b5a832c77)

 After [a quick poll on Mastodon](https://techhub.social/@lumaa/113200034472879785), I started the [WidgAround](https://techhub.social/@lumaa/113214624051110745) app, a direct competitor to Widgetsmith!